writing challenge 78/100

 In the spirit of “teaching a man to fish”, you want to pass on the keys to your perspective to others.

-I think there is a good intention here, but it’s not always the most effective approach.
+I think there is a good intention here, but its not always the most effective approach.

 It seems kind of like growing an incredible garden with all sorts of things blooming inside it and then spending all your time taking pictures of the garden gate.